BOINC/vbox_image/README.md

 This vm expects an executable file to be located at `/root/shared/boinc_app`.
 If this file exists, it will attempt to execute it and shutdown.
 If you don't want it to automatically shutdown directly after boot, create a file in the slot directory called `boinc_vm_debug`, this will cause it to wait 10 minutes before shutting down.

 There are two logs created by the launcher, one in the slot directory `launcher_output.txt` (if it is able to mount it), and one in /root.

+# How to Modify

+To modify the original image and add your own libraries, you can either start at step 1 or you can:

+1. Download the vdi file
+2. Create a new VM with at least 2GB of RAM.
+When prompted, select "use existing hard disk" and point it to the VDI file.
+3. Add a shared folder which mounts to /root/shared.
+Inside that folder, make a file called boinc_vm_debug, this will prevent the VM from shutting down after running boinc_app or not finding it.
+4. Upon booting the vm, run `ps -a|grep launcher` to find the boinc app launcher, then `kill pid` with pid being the pid shown by the grep command.
+You will need to do this each time the VM boots.
+5. Make any changes you want to the vm
+6. Follow steps 9+.
+Note that these steps are not *needed* but they will reduce your vdi file size for easier distribution.

 # FAQ
 #### How does this work under the hood?